-This cheesy zucchini breakfast casserole is a perfect breakfast recipe filled with mozzarella cheese, fresh zucchini, and a delicious blend of dried herbs.
-It's low-carb, keto-friendly, gluten-free, and vegetarian, so it's a recipe that sure to please many diets.
+This zucchini egg bake is a perfect egg casserole recipe filled with cheese, zucchini sliced, and herbs.
+This cheesy breakfast casserole is low-carb, keto-friendly, gluten-free, and vegetarian, so it's a recipe that sure to please many diets.

 This post contains affiliate links.
 As an Amazon Associate, I earn revenue from qualifying purchases.